PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/Development-process.md

 * Automatic code testing on pull requests.
 * Automatic releases with attached artifacts upon tagging the `main` branch.

-### Testing on Pull Requests

-The GitHub action for automatic testing was configured to trigger on any pull request.
-However, **successful completion of all tests was required only for pull requests to the develop branch**.
-This additional constraint ensured more rigorous development and greater attention to the implemented tests.

 ## Testing

 A _Test Driven Development_ (TDD) approach was followed to ensure robust development.
 This methodology involves defining